Geokureli/Newgrounds/README.md

 you can enable the compiler flag `ng_lite`. and it removes all openfl dependencies, but limits NG.core's functionality to basic component calls and responses

-First create the core
+### Creating the core

 `NG.create("app id here", "session id, here, if you know it");`

+Once the core is created you can access it via NG.core but this is not possible if the core was instantiated directly.

 When your game is being played on Newgrounds.com you can find the sessionId in the loaderVars, or you can have the API find it automatically with

 `NG.createAndCheckSession(myGame.stage, "app id here");`

 This will also determine the host that will be used when logging events.
-Once the core is created you can access it via NG.core but this is not possible if the core was instantiated directly
+You can also set or change the host using `NG.core.host`.
+The host is used to track views and various other events logged to NG.io.

+### Manual Login

 If no session ID was found, you will need to start one.